rkeyMicrobe/pplacerMetaT/README.txt

 # README.txt

+Author: Rebecca Key
+Adapted from Bryndan Durham

+University of Florida
+Department of Biology
+Durham Lab

 ## Overview
-This folder contains a series of bash scripts designed to automate phylogenetic placement of metagenomic reads using pplacer.
+This folder contains a series of bash scripts designed to automate phylogenetic placement of short-read metatranscripts using pplacer.
 The pipeline consists of multiple steps, beginning with building reference packages, aligning reads, running pplacer, and summarizing outputs.
+This is catered to perform using parallel computation, where we provide a list of genes to reun simultaneously, rather than linearly.
+Plus, we are operating in the HiperGator Cluster.

+## Purpose
+The goal is to identify transcripts in both NS (non-selected) and PA (particle-associated) seawater samples that align to a gene of interest (e.g., an enzyme-coding gene).
+We then pull annotation information to determine which microbial organisms contain the query gene.
+This generates a gene dendrogram, and the number of occurrences across sample datasets is tallied using the dendrogram as a reference framework.

 ---